ankschoubey/old-blog/_posts/2021-04-22-telling-the-truth.md

 The way excapte mediocrity is to become a truth seeking mistle in everything. even if it means rejecting, annoting and arguig withe everyone around you.

-How to tell if you are telling the truth?
-Get specific.
-Not stay wage.
-You have to be willing to disagree.
-You can do so respectfully.
-You don't have to rationalize.
-Disagreement should not destroy a friendship. it should strengthen it.
-You don't have to rationalize.

-Be pricise.

-Have guiding phrases.

 The person we fool the most is ourselves.